 Counselors and Therapists

 They are certified mental health professionals who can assist persons through counseling and therapy sessions.
 Counseling can be done in short-term while therapy can take a longer duration depending on how the person responds to the meetings.
+As Ryan Mebust – LMFT elaborates the functions of counselors, he stated that “We all experience obstacles in life that keep us from feeling and being whole.
+Many have found counseling as a way to invest in themselves, their relationships, or their families in order to support a better or new meaning on life.”

 Social workers often make house calls to visit and observe how the person go through to their daily lives.
 They also provide supportive counseling and can assist the person in finding help for their mental health concerns.